Enet4/vcs-classic-hid/vcs-classic-hid/README.md

 A specialized library for access to the Atari VCS Classic Controller.

-This crate uses the [hidapi](https://crates.io/crates/hidapi) for finding the device and opening HID access to them.
+This crate uses the [hidapi](https://crates.io/crates/hidapi) for finding connected VCS classic controllers and opening HID access to them.
 With this crate, an assortment of facilities are provided for reading the current state of the device and, more importantly, send force feedback and LED manipulation messages.